Deci-AI/super-gradients/documentation/assets/Example: training an external model.md

         return self.bce_weight*bce_loss + self.iou_weight*iou_loss
 ```

 Notice that here the BCE loss term is obtained simply by using PyTorch's `BCELoss()`.
-To compute the IoU score, or
+To compute the IoU score, we
+have implemented an auxiliary class `CustomIoU`, which implements a naive, differentiable IoU function.
+Note that
+in binary segmentation tasks, we are usually interested only in the foreground IoU.
+Therefore, `CustomIoU` disregards
-the Jaccard Index, we use torchmetric's `JaccardIndex`.
-To compute the IoU, the pixel values in both images should
+the background IoU.
+To compute the IoU, the pixel values in both images should be binary, i.e., 0's and 1's.
-be binary, i.e., 0's and 1's.
-Since in the model's forward function a sigmoid function is already applied to the
+Since in the model's forward function a sigmoid function is already applied to the output, we only need to binarize
-output, we only need to binarize both the predictions and the target tensors with a threshold of 0.5 (remember, we are
+both the predictions and the target tensors with a threshold of 0.5 (remember, we are using **soft** masks).
+When
-using **soft** masks).
-When measuring segmentation performance, higher IoU is better.
-Since IoU score is a number
+measuring segmentation performance, higher IoU is better.
+Since IoU score is a number in [0, 1], we simply compute
-in [0, 1], we simply compute `IoU loss = 1 - IoU` to make it a valid loss function for gradient-descent optimization.
+`IoU loss = 1 - IoU` to make it a valid loss function for gradient-descent optimization.

 The overall loss is a weighted sum of the BCE and the IoU loss terms, with weights `bce_weight` and `iou_weight`,
 respectively.